-The own funds are managed to be in a "risk free" environment, such that they have low liquidity and market risk.
-FIL Life manages this objective by keeping the own funds that are not used on a day to day basis in the ILF, which is AAA rated.
+The Own Funds are managed to be in a "risk free" environment, such that they have low liquidity and market risk.
+FIL Life manages this objective by keeping the Own Funds that are not used on a day to day basis in the ILF, which is AAA rated.
 Funds maintained outside of the ILF are placed with approved FIL Group counterparties.

-It is the Board's intention that the Company will maintain own funds of no less than the 122% of the Company's Pillar 1 SCR and the capital requirement calculated under the ORSA.
-The Board actively monitors this position on a regular basis, taking into consideration the time horizon used for the Company's business planning which is 5 years.
+It is the Board's intention that the Company will maintain Own Funds of no less than 122% of the Company's Pillar 1 SCR and the capital requirement calculated under the ORSA.
+The Board actively monitors this position on a regular basis, taking into consideration the time horizon used for the Company's business planning, which is 5 years.
+The quality of Own Funds is continuously monitored to ensure that sufficient eligible Own Funds are maintained at all times.
+The Company has determined a list of actions which it could undertake in order to address any concerns which may arise in respect of the quantity or quality of Own Funds.

 E.1.3.
-Breakdown of Own Funds
+Components of Own Funds

-The Company's own funds are all Tier 1.
+The Company's Own Funds are all Tier 1 capital in accordance with the guidelines on loss absorption and repayment of capital and dividends.
 These are materially free from any liens and encumbrances.

-Table E.1: Breakdown of Solvency II Own Funds as at 30 June 2019
+Table E.1: Breakdown of Solvency II Own Funds as at per QRT S.23.01 with 2019 Comparison

-30 Jun 2019 £'000 Movement £'000 30 Jun 2018 £'000

-Ordinary 12,000 - 12,000

-share of

-£1 each,

-issued

-and full

-paid up

-Other 43,011 10,544 32,467

-reserves

-Own 55,011 10,424 44,467

-Funds
+Own Funds 30 Jun 2020 £'000 30 Jun 2019 £'000 Ordinary Share of £1 each, issued and full paid up 12,000 12,000 Other Reserves 45,496 43,011 Total Own Funds 57,496 55,011